-How to reattach a loose or missing screw on a spring hinge – Step-by-step
+How to reattach a loose or missing screw on a spring hinge

-- One or two paper clips or push pins
+Paper clips or push pins

 Make sure that you don’t use something fragile like a toothpick, because you don’t want it to break off and get stuck in the hinge mechanism.